 What the Table Does Not Capture

-- HOA fees: Estimated at around $5,224 per year for a 2-bed apartment in Boston, not deducted from the gross yields above.
+- HOA fees: Estimated at around $5,200 per year for a 2-bed apartment in Boston, not deducted from the gross yields above.
 Amenity-heavy buildings and luxury towers charge substantially more.

 - Capital appreciation: Houses historically outperform apartments on long-term value growth because you own the land.
 In core Boston that gap narrows because land value per square foot is already extraordinarily high and buildable envelopes are tightly constrained, but over a 10+ year hold the land exposure still matters.

 - Renovation optionality: Houses allow basement finishes, attic conversions, and modest rear extensions that condos cannot match.
-Boston's historic districts and zoning rules limit even single-family renovations in many neighbourhoods, but the optionality premium remains real.
+Boston's historic districts and zoning rules limit even single-family renovations in many neighborhoods, but the optionality premium remains real.

 - Financing constraints: Fannie Mae and Freddie Mac apply tighter rules to condos.
-Buildings with high investor-to-owner ratios, deferred maintenance, open litigation, or inadequate reserves can fail warrantability checks, forcing investors into portfolio or non-QM loans at meaningfully higher rates.
+Buildings with high investor-to-owner ratios, deferred maintenance, open litigation, or inadequate reserves can fail warrantability checks, forcing investors into portfolio or non-QM loans at higher rates.

 - Short-term rental restrictions: Investment properties cannot operate short-term rentals in Boston, regardless of property type.
 Any pitch that promises short-term rental income on a Boston investment purchase should be treated with extreme scepticism, verify current rules with the Inspectional Services Department before committing.